 I like the suggestion of a narrative in a painting . . . but I also like ambiguity.
 I wouldn't want a definitive interpretation.
 I want the imagination to be fired.
 'Clearing' could refer to an open space within a forest, or to the physical act of clearing away, but also to the possibility of perceiving things more clearly - seeing things anew through changes in understanding . . or memory . . or just the weather.

 The 'Clearing' pictures first emerged in 2007.
 I began Clearing (ii) a year or so later, after making a number of charcoal drawings.
 It too is in charcoal but also acrylic and is the product of lots of re-working.
 Consequently it has some thick encrusted parts playing off against more fluid areas.
-I want my paintings to hold some of the changes made during their creation and to work slowly on the viewer . . . gradually offering up more.
+I want my drawings and paintings to hold some of the changes made during their creation and to work slowly on the viewer . . . gradually offering up more.